cdmandrews/cdmandrews.github.io/3301/weekly/week-04-notes.md

 ## Document design and "looking professional"

 What does how a document looks and how a document works have to do with what a document does and who it's for?
-An effective document design helps your intended audience locate and understand the information they need when they need it.
+Technical communicators use design to increase readability.
+That is, an effective document design helps your intended audience locate and understand the information they need when they need it.
 As you may realize from reading the assigned texts, designing uncluttered pages that are easy to read, meet and audience's genre expectations, and satisfy our own purposes is not as simple as it might sound.
 Because of all of the bells and whistles in our word processors, it's very easy to create ineffective documents.

 <mark>Assigned to read this week:</mark>
 - [Subheadings: Perhaps the Most Useful Technique in Technical Writing](https://idratherbewriting.com/2013/08/23/subheadings-perhaps-the-most-useful-technique-in-technical-writing/) is an excellent article about subheadings that also actually practices what it preaches.